ekkus93/sparkle_motion/docs/OPERATIONS_GUIDE.md

 This document collects the detailed operational notes that back the slimmed-down `README.md`.
 Refer to it whenever you need the full ADK setup steps, GPU smoke instructions, or notebook walkthroughs.

 ## Agents vs FunctionTools
 - **Agents (keep the `_agent` suffix):** `production_agent` is now the ADK root `LlmAgent` entry point.
 It calls the script stage (powered by `script_agent`) to draft a `MoviePlan`, then executes the downstream images/video/TTS/assemble stages.
-QA automation was removed during the Stage 3 sunset, so manual review is logged via memory events until a new FunctionTool lands. `script_agent` still runs as an ADK agent, but it is only invoked by the workflow's script stage—operators do not call it directly anymore.
+Finalize now emits the deliverable artifacts directly, so no additional gates run between assemble and delivery. `script_agent` still runs as an ADK agent, but it is only invoked by the workflow's script stage—operators do not call it directly anymore.
 - **Stages implemented as FunctionTools:** `images_sdxl`, `videos_wan`, `tts_chatterbox`, `lipsync_wav2lip`, and `assemble_ffmpeg` provide the heavy GPU/IO work.
 They no longer use the `_agent` suffix, and notebook/control-panel docs reference them strictly as FunctionTools.
 - **Stages vs adapters:** higher-level orchestration modules inside `src/` (e.g., `images_stage`, `tts_stage`) coordinate retries/policy checks and call the FunctionTools above.
 Only the two orchestration agents listed here surface ADK agent identifiers to users.